Judge releases the Turkish Tufts University student who was detained by ICE to continue her studies

 The idea is for her to try to reintegrate into her community “after what has been a very traumatic event and incident,” Sessions said.

 “This is a woman who is just totally committed to her academic career,” Sessions said.
-“This is someone who probably doesn't have a whole lot of other things going on other than reaching out to other members of the community in a caring and compassionate way. ...
-She has done nothing other than essentially attend her university and expand her contacts within the community in such a supportive way."
+“This is someone who probably doesn't have a whole lot of other things going on other than reaching out to other members of the community in a caring and compassionate way."

 He said the government has not offered any additional evidence.
-“There is no evidence here as to the motivation absent the consideration the op-ed.”
+“There is no evidence here as to the motivation absent consideration of the op-ed.”

+A message seeking comment was emailed Friday afternoon to the U.S. Justice Department's Executive Office for Immigration Review.

 Sessions told Acting U.S. Attorney Michael Drescher he wants to know immediately when she is released.